solyvista/golangprojektnovember22/README.md

 - strengthening my understanding of the basic golang structure and basic golang functions
 - how to use scanner function in golang
 - why the scanner is not the required tool for the given requirements and why the os.Args command line arguments is better to fulfill the requirements
-- -how to use os.Args for implementing command line arguments
+- how to use os.Args for implementing command line arguments